-Prior to making any distributions on the units, we will reimburse our managing general partner for all expenses it has incurred on our behalf.
+Before making any distributions on the units, we will reimburse our managing general partner for all expenses it has incurred on our behalf.
 In addition, our general partners and their affiliates may provide us with services for which we will be charged reasonable fees as determined by the managing general partner.
 The reimbursement of these expenses and the payment of these fees could adversely affect our ability to make distributions to you.
 Our managing general partner has sole discretion to determine the amount of these expenses and fees.
-From July 31, 2001 until June 30, 2002, our general partners and their affiliates incurred \$7.0 million of direct and indirect expenses on our behalf, consisting primarily of salaries and employee benefits.
+For the year ended September 30, 2002 the cost reimbursement to our managing general partner was approximately \$4.6 million.
 Effective January 1, 2002, all employees of our general partners became employees of our operating company.
+Effective January 1, 2003, our executive officers became employees of Inergy GP, LLC.